cipherswami/signmod/README.md

    sudo apt install -y linux-headers-$(uname -r)
    ```

-3. **Install signmod**:

-    Clone or download the repository:
+2. **Clone the repository**:

     ```bash
     git clone https://github.com/cipherswami/signmod.git && cd signmod
     ```

-    Run the installer script:
+2. **Run the installer script**:

-    > **!!
-Important Note !!** - Running the `install.sh` script more than once will generate new keys and certificates, overwriting the existing ones on your system.
-This will result in new keys being added to the MOK database while the old keys become cluttered and unused.
-    > **TL;DR**: _Run the installation script only once_.

-    During installation, if prompted to set a password, choose one, as it will be required later during **MOK enrollment**.
+    During installation, if prompted to set a password, set one, as it will be required later during MOK enrollment:

     ```bash
     chmod +x install.sh && sudo ./install.sh
     ```

-1. **MOK enrollment**:

-    Once the installation is complete, reboot your PC.
-During the next boot, follow the steps below when prompted by the MOK Manager:

-    - Select **Enroll MOK**.
-    - Continue by selecting **View Key** and **confirm** the enrollment.
-    - Enter the same **password** you set during the installation.
-    - Once done continue to boot.

-    To reboot:
+3. **Clean up and MOK enrollment**:

+    Once the installation is complete you can safly remove the cloned repository:

     ```bash
-    sudo reboot now
+    cd .. && rm -rf signmod
     ```

-2. **Verify MOK**:
+    Now reboot your PC.
+During the next boot, you will see a prompt from the MOK Manager.
+Follow these steps:

+    - Press **any key** to enter the MOK Menu within the timeout.
+    - Select **Enroll MOK** from the menu.
+    - Next, choose **Continue** and then **Yes**.
+    - When prompted for a password, enter the same **password** you set during the installation.
+    - Finally, select **Reboot** to complete the process.

+4. **Verification**:

     To confirm that your signmod MOK certificate has been installed correctly